2006 CBA All-Star Game

 The 2006 Continental Basketball Association All-Star Game was the 40th All-Star Game organised by CBA since its inception in 1949.
 It was held at the Qwest Arena in Boise, Idaho on January 17, 2006.
 The Western Division defeated the Eastern Division 119–110.

 Randy Holcomb was named the MVP.

 The title-sponsor of the 2006 edition was Athletes.com CBA All-Star game.
-The match was preceeded by Slam-Dunk and Long Distance Shootout contests.
+The match was preceded by Slam-Dunk and Long Distance Shootout contests.
 It was the 22nd annual All-Star Game under the name of the CBA (since 1978).